|Model||Draw Weight||Stroke||Velocity||Suggested Arrow Length||Crossbow Length / Weight|

 Just a few quick words here.
 I really enjoyed the stock on the Barnett Jackal; it holds EXACTLY like a regular military rifle.
 The grooves in the grip make it exceptionally comfortable to hold, kind of like those old gaming joysticks on gaming consoles.
 Recoil is minimal despite the high FPS, though it is a bit loud, as already mentioned.

 As for durability — Barnett would never release a crossbow made of anything less than perfect materials, so I’m not even going to bore you with the details.
 In short: it’s as durable as a crossbow can get.
-What you should be worrying about is the durability of your target, and whether it will be able to handle the devastating force that the Jackal will unleash upon them.
+What you should be worrying about is the durability of your target, and whether it will be able to handle the devastating force that the Jackal will unleash upon it 🙂

 Barnett Jackal Crossbow Review – Summary